23-MDDN342/data-mappings-panwung/README.md

 16/05
 Welp it's no longer an owl.
 I might try to make it look like some low poly rigid frog, e.g. the eyes will be squares instead of circles.

+I was planning on just porting my faces over from my previous project, but I got inspiration to make playing card faces instead.
+But then I was hit by a terrible idea: what if I just made kermit?